The Equality Act 2010 provides that your employer can't treat you less favourably than others because of your gender reassignment status.

 Your employer could be held liable for indirect discrimination even if they did not intend to discriminate against you.

-Harassment is unwanted conduct (including conduct of a sexual nature) towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived gender reassignment status, or association with someone undergoing gender reassignment.
+Harassment is unwanted conduct (including conduct of a sexual nature) towards a worker by an employer or another worker, because of that worker's actual or perceived gender reassignment status, or association with someone undergoing gender reassignment.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 Unlawful gender reassignment harassment will also occur if an employer treats a worker less favourably because they have rejected or submitted to any unwanted conduct.